Visit this section regularly to see the new frequently asked questions posted. Our questions are split into groups to make them easier to view.

 Who is eligible to apply for the Foundation programme?

-UK medical school graduates who have been nominated by their medical school.
+– UK medical school applicants who have been nominated by their medical school.

-UK medical school graduates who graduated more than two years before the start of the programme who have applied through the UKFPO’s Eligibility Office and their application has been deemed eligible.
+– UK medical school graduates who qualified more than two years before the start of the programme (refer to the exact dates which can be found in the Eligibility guidance) who have applied through the UKFPO’s Eligibility process and their application has been deemed eligible.

-Overseas graduates who have applied through the UKFPO’s Eligibility Office and their application has been deemed eligible.
+– Applicants who have qualified from a non-UK medical school who have applied through the UKFPO’s Eligibility process and their application has been deemed eligible.

-How do I apply for foundation training/to the Foundation Programme?
+How do I apply for the Foundation Programme?

-Once you have been nominated and have registered on Oriel, or deemed eligible by the UKFPO’s Eligibility Office, you will need to search for the Foundation Programme (FP) vacancy.
+Once you have been nominated and have registered on Oriel, or deemed eligible through the UKFPO’s Eligibility process, you will need to search for the Foundation Programme (FP) vacancy in Oriel.

 Yes.
-If the names given on your passport, eligibility application form, medical school degree certificate and Dean’s Statement do not match, you must upload documentation to Oriel confirming an official name change (for example, a copy of your marriage certificate or divorce decree certificate).
+If the names given on your passport, eligibility application form, medical school degree certificate do not match, you must upload documentation to Oriel confirming an official name change (for example, a copy of your marriage certificate or divorce decree certificate).

 You must complete all documentation and the online applications using the same name, in the same format each time it is shown.
 For example, if your name is written as John Smith on the eligibility application form, then it must appear that way in all future documentation and correspondence, not as Jonathan Smith, John A Smith, JA Smith, Smith John, etc. The name you record on your online eligibility application form must match the name on your passport.